apache/arrow/docs/source/java/dataset.rst

 Development Guidelines
 ======================

+* The ``batchSize`` argument of ``ScanOptions`` is a limit on the size of an individual batch.

-* Related to the note about ScanOptions batchSize argument: Let's try to read a Parquet file with gzip compression and 3 row groups:
+  For example, let's try to read a Parquet file with gzip compression and 3 row groups:

     .. code-block::